Alps

 Evidence of human habitation in the Alps goes back to the Palaeolithic era.
 A mummified man ("Ötzi"), determined to be 5,000 years old, was discovered on a glacier at the Austrian–Italian border in 1991.
 By the 6th century BC, the Celtic La Tène culture was well established.
 Hannibal notably crossed the Alps with a herd of elephants, and the Romans had settlements in the region.
 In 1800, Napoleon crossed one of the mountain passes with an army of 40,000.
-The 18th and 19th centuries saw an influx of naturalists, writers, and artists, in particular, the Romanticists, followed by the golden age of alpinism as mountaineers began to ascend the peaks of the Alps.
+The 18th and 19th centuries saw an influx of naturalists, writers, and artists, in particular, the Romanticists, followed by the Golden Age of Alpinism as mountaineers began to ascend the peaks of the Alps.

 The Alpine region has a strong cultural identity.
-Traditional practices such as farming, cheesemaking, and woodworking still thrive in Alpine villages.
+Traditional practices such as farming, cheese making, and woodworking still thrive in Alpine villages.
 However, the tourist industry began to grow early in the 20th century and expanded significantly after World War II, eventually becoming the dominant industry by the end of the century.
 The Winter Olympic Games have been hosted in the Swiss, French, Italian, Austrian and German Alps.
 As of 2010, the region is home to 14 million people and has 120 million annual visitors.